-Apart from conservation goals in Uzbekistan, CEPF seeks to strengthen individual civil society organizations and the collective ability of civil society, at large.
+In Uzbekistan, apart from its conservation goals, CEPF seeks to strengthen individual civil society organizations and the collective ability of civil society at large.
 Thus, applications might discuss:

-- A lead applicant working with multiple named or unnamed sub-grantees or partners where goals include improved abilities in operations, finance, fundraising, management, compliance with donor rules, project planning and technical topics in conservation. - Strengthening engagement of communities around protected areas and supporting adoption of sustainable livelihoods. - Raising awareness of the importance of species, protected areas and Key Biodiversity Areas (KBAs) among the local population. - Reducing pressures from over-grazing and illegal hunting through the creation of community associations and partnerships between government, hunting groups and communities.
+- A lead applicant working with multiple named or unnamed sub-grantees or partners where goals include improved abilities in operations, finance, fund-raising, management, compliance with donor rules, project planning and technical topics in conservation. - Strengthening engagement of communities around protected areas and supporting adoption of sustainable livelihoods. - Raising awareness of the importance of species, protected areas and KBAs among the local population. - Reducing pressures from over-grazing and illegal hunting through the creation of community associations and partnerships between government, hunting groups and communities.